grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 First of all, values don't appear explicitly in the web of objects metaphor, at least they're not "nodes" in this web.
 Although in almost all object-oriented languages, values are implemented using the same mechanism as objects - classes[^csharpstructs], I treat them as somewhat different kind of construct with their own set of rules and constraints.
 Values can be passed between objects in messages, but we don't talk about values sending messages by themselves.

 A conclusion from this may be that values should not be composed of objects (understood as nodes in the "web").
 Values should be composed of other values (as our `Path` type had a `string` inside), which ensures their immutability.
-Also, they can occasionally accept objects as parameters of their methods (like the `ProductName` class from previous chapter that had a method `ToString()` accepting a `Format` interface), but this is more of an exception than a rule.
+Also, they can occasionally accept objects as parameters of their methods (like the `ProductName` class from the previous chapter that had a method `ToString()` accepting a `Format` interface), but this is more of an exception than a rule.
 In rare cases, I need to use a collection inside a value object.
 Collections in Java and C# are not typically treated as values, so this is kind of an exception from the rule.
 Still, when I use collections inside value objects, I tend to use the immutable ones, like [ImmutableList](https://msdn.microsoft.com/en-us/library/dn467185(v=vs.111).aspx).

 If the above statements about values are true, then it means values simply cannot be expected to conform to Tell Don't Ask.
-Sure, we want them to be encapsulate domain concepts, to provide higher-level interface etc., so we struggle very hard for the value objects not to become plain data structures like the ones we know from C, but the nature of values is rather as "intelligent pieces of data" rather than "abstract sets of behaviors".
+Sure, we want them to encapsulate domain concepts, to provide higher-level interface, etc., so we struggle very hard for the value objects not to become plain data structures like the ones we know from C, but the nature of values is rather as "intelligent pieces of data" rather than "abstract sets of behaviors".

 As such, we expect values to contain query methods (although, as I said, we strive for something more abstract and more useful than mere "getter" methods most of the time).
-For example, you might like the idea of having a set of path-related classes (like `AbsoluteFilePath`), but in the end, you will have to somehow interact with a host of third party APIs that don't know anything about those classes.
+For example, you might like the idea of having a set of path-related classes (like `AbsoluteFilePath`), but in the end, you will have to somehow interact with a host of third-party APIs that don't know anything about those classes.
 Then, a `ToString()` method that just returns internally held value will come in handy.

 ## Summary